 To do this, in the Project Explorer view, you can click on the updated project, sub-folder, or file and select Refresh from the File menu.
-Alternatively you can enable the automatic refresh option by selecting General > Workspace > Refresh automatically in the Preferences dialog box.
+Alternatively, you can access your automatic refresh options by selecting General > Workspace in the Preferences dialog box.
+Configure your automatic refresh options using Refresh using native hooks or polling, or Refresh on access.